Kyle-912/VReference/Sprint2.md

 Detail work you've completed in Sprint 2:
-Basic website layout
+-basic website layout
-backend functionality
+-backend functionality
-cypress test
+-cypress test
-passing of headset list from frontend to backend
+-passing of headset list from frontend to backend

-List unit tests and Cypress test for frontend: cypress - select first box under filters
+List unit tests and Cypress test for frontend:
+-cypress - select all boxes under filters

 List unit tests for backend: